naraB/jupyter-notifier/README.md

 With Jupyter Notifier, you won't be repeatedly checking whether your cell has finished running.

 ## Installation
-**Jupyter Notifier** is currently in pending review and will be available on the Chrome Web Store soon.
+**Jupyter Notifier** can be installed through the [Chrome Web Store](https://chrome.google.com/webstore/detail/chjgkagmoifencbeboghhaefjknfogib/publish-accepted?authuser=0&hl=en) and will be available for Firefox soon.

 ## Screenshots
 ![ui](./images/ui.png)